-The IMC MUST NOT call this function unless it has received a call TNC IMC BeginHandshake, TNC IMC ReceiveMessage, or TNC IMC BatchEnding for this connection and the IMC has not yet returned from that function.
+The IMC MUST NOT call this function unless it has received a call to TNC IMC BeginHandshake, TNC IMC ReceiveMessage, or TNC IMC BatchEnding for this connection and the IMC has not yet returned from that function.
 If the IMC violates this prohibition, the TNCC SHOULD return TNC RESULT ILLEGAL OPERATION.
-If an IMC really another communicate an IMV at time, it should wants to with TNC TNCC RequestHandshakeRetry.
+If an IMC really to communicate ĪMV at another time. it should wants with an call TNC TNCC RequestHandshakeRetry.

 Note that a TNCC or TNCS MAY cut off IMC-IMV communications at any time for any reason, including limited support for long conversations in underlying protocols, user or administrator intervention, or policy.
-If this happens, the TNCC will return TNC_RESULT_ILLEGAL_OPERATION from TNC_TNCC_SendMessage.
+If this happens, the TNCC will return TNC_RESULT_ILLEGAL_OPERATION from TNC TNCC SendMessage.